 Starting Your Fund

-Depositing your savings into an interest-bearing checking account or high-yield CD can help to multiply your savings over time.
-Entrepreneur Magazine, however, says to keep your emergency fund investments simple — they’re not meant to earn much interest or sit on the stock market for long, but be liquid and available when you need them.
+Depositing your savings into an interest-bearing checking account or high-yield CD can help multiply your savings over time.
+Entrepreneur magazine, however, says to keep your emergency fund investments simple — they’re not meant to earn much interest or sit on the stock market for long, but be liquid and available when you need them.
 In an emergency, your personal safety, not interest rates, is what’s important.

 Let’s say that over time you’ve managed to save up $15,000 in emergency money.
-Now, it might not be a prudent idea to have $15,000 in cold, hard cash sitting around your house — one, because it’s unsafe, and two, because it may actually be more than you need.
+Now, it might not be a prudent idea to have $15,000 in cold, hard cash sitting around your house — one, because it’s unsafe, and two, because it might actually be more than you need.
 Here’s a scenario: The president declares a national emergency, and you know that you won’t have access to your bank account for one full week.
 You’ll need immediate cash on hand for the cost of a week’s worth of groceries and emergency supplies.
 If authorities should order an evacuation, gas and motel costs come into play.
-Two thousand dollars should cover those costs, with a little extra, just in case.
+Two thousand dollars should cover those costs, with a little extra just in case.

 Related article: 5 Smart and 3 Stupid Ways to Establish Emergency Funds